paketo-buildpacks/paketo-website/content/docs/howto/java.md

 The runtime JVM can be configured in two ways:

-1. Buildpack-provided runtime components including the Memory Calculator accept semantically named environment variables which are then used to derive `JAVA_TOOL_OPTIONS` flags.
+1. Buildpack-provided runtime components including the Memory Calculator accept [semantically named environment variables](https://github.com/paketo-buildpacks/bellsoft-liberica?tab=readme-ov-file#configuration) which are then used to derive `JAVA_TOOL_OPTIONS` flags.
 Examples include:

     * `BPL_JVM_HEAD_ROOM`
     * `BPL_JVM_LOADED_CLASS_COUNT`
     * `BPL_JVM_THREAD_COUNT`
+    * `BPL_JVM_CLASS_ADJUSTMENT`

 2. Flags can be set directly at runtime with the `JAVA_TOOL_OPTIONS` environment variable.
 User-provided flags will be appended to buildpack-provided flags.
 If the user and a buildpack set the same flag, user-provided flags take precedence.